consolelabs/mochi-ui/packages/components/checkbox/README.md

 # @consolelabs/checkbox

-Checkbox allows users to select multiple items from a list of individual items, or to mark one individual item as selected.
+Checkbox component allows users to select multiple items from a list of individual items, or to mark one individual item as selected.

 For further details, visit our
 [Checkbox Documentation](https://web-design-system-consolelabs.vercel.app/?path=/docs/ui-checkbox--docs).